Best Colleges for Veterans

 Links of interest:

-University of New Haven – #59 in Military Times Best for Vets: Colleges 2014
+University of New Haven – Included in the Military Times best colleges for veterans listing

 The U.S. News Money Top 10 Veterans Day Freebies and Deals